TLDR

 Are The Knot and Zola really free?

 Yes, both are free to couples.
-The Knot earns revenue primarily from vendor advertising — vendors pay for prominent placement in search results.
-Zola earns from registry purchases, often taking a cut or requiring items be purchased through their platform.
-Free to use doesn't mean the platform's interests align with yours.
+The Knot earns from vendor advertising, though it does not publish exact revenue or category breakdowns; vendors pay for prominent placement in search results.
+Zola earns from registry purchases, often taking a cut or requiring items be purchased through its platform.
+Free to use does not mean the platform's interests align with yours.

 Q&A